Skip to content

 Use default if you want to control the component operation using a main switching command datapoint.

-Outside air temperature Yes T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

-Main switching command Yes COM_SWI_MN
+Main switching command Yes COM_SWI_MN Output

 Attribute Required Mapping info